carlos-ds/personal-web/articles/online-and-offline-browser-events.md

 ## Online and offline events

 So we know how to check if a user is online or offline.
 But how can we **detect changes**?
-Writing custom events has never been anyone's favorite, but luckily the <code class="inline-code">online</code> and <code class="inline-code">offline</code> events are readily available.
+Writing custom events has never been anyone's favorite, but luckily the `online` and `offline` events are readily available.

 Want to try it out?
 Copy and paste the following code into an HTML file and open it in the browser.
 Then play with your network connection (in your OS or your browser's DevTools) to see it in action.